 Our Strategic Objectives

-Every individual sees themselves as a role model for careers and is clear on the academy’s vision for careers.
+Every individual values themselves as a positive role model for careers and is clear on the academy’s vision for careers.

-- Ensuring Local Market Information is shared with students to support them in making informed career choices.
+- Prepare students for the transition to life beyond secondary school by embedding careers into the curriculum ensuring Local Market Information is shared with students to support them in making informed career choices.

-- Developing relationships with the local community and increase their involvement with the academy.
+- Developing relationships and experiences with the local community and increase their involvement with the academy.

 The careers education and guidance programme at Armthorpe Academy seeks to positively support students to acquire the educational, social and employability skills necessary for lifelong success in a diverse and changing world of work.